PRESENTING an AMAZING, EXTREMELY RARE and EXTENSIVE Early 19C Davenport Longport Imari China Dinner Service from circa 1805-1820.

 THIS TRULY IS A ‘ONCE IN A LIFETIME’ OPPORTUNITY!

-Large Early 19C Davenport Longport Imari China Dinner Service.
+Amazing Early 19C Davenport Longport Imari China Dinner Service

 Provenance: From a Private Collection in Houston, TX.
-The service was originally purchased by an ancestor from Cains Inc. (High-End Dealers) in Bossier City, LA in 1979 for a ‘SUBSTANTIAL’ sum.
+The service was originally purchased by an ancestor, from Cains Inc. (High-End Dealers) in Bossier City, LA in 1979 for a ‘SUBSTANTIAL’ sum.
 We possess the receipt.

-A single Tureen, similar but not this pattern (with the Royal Blue) , would cost you over $3,500 and a single Plate around $500….from a High-End Dealer……now do the math!!
+The large lidded tureen centerpiece, is worth around $12,000, on it’s own.
+A similar, single medium sized Tureen, but not this pattern (with the Royal Blue), would cost you over $3,500 and a single Plate around $500.
+Now do the math!
+LOL

-Price Now: $68,999 – $54,000 (Full Set of 175)
+PRICE: $68,999 – SALE PRICE NOW: $54,000 (Full Set of 175)

 Copyright - Rockwell Antiques LLC 2024